VirtusLab/kubedrainer/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/VirtusLab/kubedrainer)](https://goreportcard.com/report/github.com/VirtusLab/kubedrainer)
 [![GoDoc](https://godoc.org/github.com/VirtusLab/kubedrainer?status.svg "GoDoc Documentation")](https://godoc.org/github.com/VirtusLab/kubedrainer)

+It is a single statically compiled binary in a minimal container (`FROM scratch`) run as **non-root user**.

 ## How it works
 A small binary run as a `DaemonSet` and listenning for a trigger (e.g. [AWS ASG Lifecycle Hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html)).
 When triggered it uses [Kubernetes Eviction API](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#the-eviction-api) to **drain** the node (just like the `kubectl drain` command).

 ## Supported Triggers
-The code is prepared for multiple providers if there is a community intrest in shuch functionality, but currently supported triggers are:
+The code is prepared for multiple trigger providers if there is a community interest in such functionality, but currently supported triggers are:

 - [AWS ASG Lifecycle Hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html)